simontessard/2025-portfolio/README.md

 - [ ] Do a memo with tools in about page

 ## Ideas
-- [ ] Add a "back" button on article page

 ### Bugs
 - [x] Navigation on 404 causes entrance animation to be triggered